Project Development Grant (PDG)

 - Funded investigators agree to have research summarized in an RCHSS publication, if requested.

-- Funded investigators agree to participate in follow-on activities such as efforts to support future awardees, if requested.
+- Funded investigators agree to participate in follow-on activities such as efforts to support future awardees (including serving as a reviewer), if requested.

 - Funded investigators commit to acknowledge RCHSS support in any papers and publication ensuing from the research.